Blattella asahinai: Diet

 Asian cockroaches are omnivorous, as are most cockroach species : they will eat anything they can find.
 They have been observed to eat human food, pet food, flowers and agricultural crops, as well as prey such as lepidopteran eggs in soybean and cotton crops.
 They have also been sighted feeding on lettuce, cabbage, and strawberries.

 German cockroach comparison

-The Asian cockroach is the closest discovered relative of the German cockroach, the predominant cockroach pest in America and some parts of the world.
+The Asian cockroach is the presumed ancestor of the German cockroach, the predominant cockroach pest in America and some parts of the world.

 Behaviour

 The Asian cockroach has longer but narrower wings than the German cockroach.
 It can be observed flying, predominantly its preferred choice of movement especially when disturbed, and to move around compared with the German cockroach, which can be rarely seen flying, merely fluttering its wings ineffectively.
-The other main difference between the two species is its reaction to light sources, the Asian cockroach is naturally attracted to light compared to the German cockroach which scatters away in the presence of bright light.
+The other main difference between the two species is its reaction to light sources; the Asian cockroach is naturally attracted to light, whereas the German cockroach scatters away in the presence of bright light.